Michael Moody, Ph.D.

 Philanthropy affects all of our lives in profound ways, yet we don’t know nearly enough about it.” – Michael Moody

-Michael Moody joined the Johnson Center in 2010 as the Frey Foundation Chair for Family Philanthropy, the world’s first endowed chair for family philanthropy.
-In this role, Michael pursues a comprehensive, international program of applied research, training, and other activities to lift up family philanthropy.
+Michael Moody joined the Johnson Center in 2010 as the inaugural Frey Foundation Chair for Family Philanthropy — the world’s first endowed chair for family philanthropy — and held this position until 2023.
+In this role, Michael pursued a comprehensive, international program of applied research, training, and other activities to lift up family philanthropy.

 Trained as a cultural sociologist, Michael has served as an accessible guide to the rapidly evolving and complex world of philanthropy and social innovation for over 30 years, helping diverse audiences see the vital role that giving plays in society and in their own lives.